cdr-stats/cdr-stats/docs/source/getting-started.rst

 - Threat Control: Detect abnormal call patterns
 - Destination Alerts: Unexpected destination alerts

-CDR Stats uses MongoDB, a scalable, high performance database system used to analyse large quantities of CDR data.
-MongoDB is an open source, document-oriented database designed with both scalability and developer agility in mind.
+CDR Stats uses PostgreSQL, a scalable, high performance database system used to analyse large quantities of CDR data.
+PostgreSQL provides Materialized views which make it perfect to build analytic application which do heavy aggregation and recently PostgreSQL cames with Jsonb field which make it easy to store custom data from variety of switch.

-CDR-Stats supports Freeswitch and Asterisk using connectors that get the CDR.
+Out of the box, CDR-Stats supports Freeswitch and Asterisk using connectors that get the CDR.
 Connectors for other switch systems can be built.

-Additionally CDR-Stats features a CSV upload facility so that CDR from virtually any source can be imported and analysed by CDR-Stats.
+Other Switch support has been added, please refere to http://www.cdr-stats.org/connectors

 .. _screenshot_dashboard: